Beerman595692/BlogPosts/1-Tech/Linux/I love Penguins.md

 Big tech companies are well know for selling your data to advertisers, locking down their systems and pushing useless AI features no one asked for.

 When I switch to linux, I truly felt like my computer was my own.
 The customizability of linux is amazing.
-I mainly use KDE plasma but you can install any desktop enviroment you want that all have their own quirks and features.
+I mainly use KDE plasma but you can install any desktop environment you want that all have their own quirks and features.
 You can make your desktop look and behave how ever you want.

 For software the biggest hurdle for me was Fusion 360, which I use for 3D modelling stuff to 3D print.
 I tried using WINE and Bottles and Lutris but it was such a hassle I just decided to use freeCAD instead.
-I find Fusion just works, whereas FreeCAD after I make a sketch getting it to not throw up error can be quite a headach.
-If you have a piece of software you use on Windows that dosen't support Linux, sure there's WINE, but you'll have a way better time find using FOSS alternatives to that software than getting it to run on Linux.
+I find Fusion just works, whereas FreeCAD after I make a sketch getting it to not throw up error can be quite a headache.
+If you have a piece of software you use on Windows that doesn't support Linux, sure there's WINE, but you'll have a way better time find using FOSS alternatives to that software than getting it to run on Linux.

-Sure with Windows and priority software, it just works out of the box.
+Sure with Windows and proprietary software, it just works out of the box.
 But FOSS it's made by the community for the community.
 No big tech trying to please share holders, including new bullshit AI features no one asked for.
 Just people wanting to make software for other people to use.

 Also, I definitely feel like since I switch to linux I rediscovered my love of computing.
 The computer I currently have is my computer, not microsoft's or apple's or google's, mine.
 No forcing me to update or bloatware either.
 What's on my computer is only there because I want it to be.
 Whereas with windows, good luck uninstalling Edge.